-The Valley of the Moon Vintage Festival continues its tradition of philanthropic support to Sonoma’s community projects, raising around $25,000 annually for local causes.
+The Valley of the Moon Vintage Festival continues its tradition of philanthropic support to Sonoma’s community projects, raising $46,000 in 2017.
 California’s longest running festival offers a unique opportunity to experience the arts, taste fine wine and gourmet food, while giving back to the local community.

 Each year, the Valley of the Moon Vintage Festival chooses local organizations as beneficiaries of the ticket sales and festival fees.
 Community organizations, such as Hanna Boys Center, Native sons of the Golden West and Sonoma Valley High Schools’ cross-country team, receive up to 100 percent of the proceeds.
 Many of the beneficiaries support the festival in return by volunteering at the events and host games or food booths to raise additional funds to support their critical work in the community.
 Nonprofit organizations also participate in the “Get Your Glow On” parade each year to raise awareness for their organization.

 The Vintage Festival, a celebration of the grape bounty, community spirit and rich history, is managed by an all-volunteer nonprofit organization that donates 100% of the proceeds to local nonprofit organizations.